hiveot/hub.capnp/README.md

 ### System Requirements

 It is recommended to use a dedicated linux computer for installing the Hub and its plugins.
+For industrial or automotive usage a dedicated embedded computer system with Intel or Arm processors is recommended.
 For home users a raspberry pi 2+ will be sufficient to run the Hub and most plugins.
-For industrial or automotive usage a dedicated embedded computer system is recommended.

 The minimal requirement is 100MB of RAM and an Intel Celeron, or ARMv7 CPU.
 Additional resources might be required for some plugins.
 See plugin documentation.

 The Hub requires the installation of the Mosquitto MQTT message broker.
 The protocol binding pb_mosquitto plugin manages the configuration and security of the Mosquitto broker on behalf of the Hub.
 Other MQTT brokers can be used instead of mosquitto as long as they have an accompanying protocol binding to manage the configuration.
+The MQTT broker can but does not have to run on the same system as the Hub.

 ### Install From Package Manager